-- deep understanding of Christian principles and ethics.
-The program prepares students to fulfill their mission to serve Jesus Christ through their vocations.
-Director: Randall Bailey - Master of Arts in Humanities Prepares great leaders and thinkers using the same core Christian principles and ethics in instruction and course structure as the University's Honors College.
+- Master of Arts in Humanities Prepares great leaders and thinkers using the same core Christian principles and ethics in instruction and course structure as the University's Honors College.
 The program helps students think critically, creatively, and analytically to understand the relationship of Christian thought to the themes of the Great Books and the Great Tradition.
 Director: Jason Jewell - Master of Business Administration Provides students with the knowledge and skills needed to advance in the business world.
 This innovative, executive program prepares students to make a difference at the executive level within for-profit and nonprofit organizations, or wherever they are called to serve.
 Director: Ralph Ainsworth - Master of Education in Elementary Education Earns the candidate a Traditional Class A certificate with required school field experiences.
 The degree blends professional courses with teaching field courses for a balanced curriculum and familiarizes students with the technology of learning, philosophy, and ethics as it applies to the elementary classroom.
 Director: Leslie Cowell - Master of Justice Administration Prepares students for career advancement within their chosen criminal justice field through the acquisition of new skills and superior knowledge.
 The program strengthens students in various areas related to justice administration.
 Director: Robert Thetford - Master of Science in Counseling Bridges traditional academia with practical experiences and explores various areas of counseling and mental health while integrating Christian principles to the profession.
-The program has been developed to meet the state and national regulatory criteria, leading to licensure and certification of professional counselors.2 Director: Heath Willingham
+The program has been developed to meet the state and national regulatory criteria, leading to licensure and certification of professional counselors.
+Director: Heath Willingham - Post-graduate - Doctor of Philosophy in Biblical Studies Prepares well trained, morally oriented, and ethically driven scholars for their chosen fields.

-Post-graduate

-- Doctor of Philosophy in Biblical Studies Prepares well trained, morally oriented, and ethically driven scholars for their chosen fields.
 The program provides students essential knowledge in key areas of biblical studies and prepares them for scholarly endeavors.
 Director: Randall Bailey - Doctor of Philosophy in Humanities Provides an academic path to a career in Christian education and offers a challenging opportunity for students to expand their minds and experiences.
 Rooted in the Great Tradition of the Western

-2 Due to these regulations, about 15% of this program's coursework must be completed in residence.
+&lt;sup>2 Due to these regulations, about 15% of this program's coursework must be completed in residence.